-Another photograph of Lomean artefacts from the forthcoming sale.
-A sharpened piece of glass with its edges bound in cloth; some fossilised teeth on an amber coloured disc like a reptilian scale; two snakes on some strange cloth; a bangle that could be an ouroboros and a tiny terracotta vessel that has been confirmed as Roman.
-The article accompanying the text speculates on the relics as being ritual objects, and connects them with the nearby isle of Thanet, where the soil was believed poisonous to snakes.
-The writer suggests they were offered to a Romano-Celtic earth deity, for the protection of Lomean earth, but doesn’t say whereabouts on the island they were found.
+I am scrutinising an image of Lomean artefacts from a museum pamphlet.
+The article accompanying the text speculates on the relics as being ritual objects, and connects them with the isle of Thanet, where the soil was believed poisonous to snakes, suggesting they were offered to a Romano-Celtic earth deity, for the protection of Lomean earth.

 I spend a long time gazing at the objects in the picture and trying to assign them each a function.
 The pointed glass, and the presence of fossilised teeth and snakes make me uneasy, as though a subtly menacing message has been sent to me across the centuries.
 An ancient Lomean legend talked of a sea serpent perpetually curled around the island, periodically consuming the land.
 It’s as though this creature has reappeared from the depths of the sea and time, voracious, ready to eat more earth.